 4. At this point, you can erase all of the grid lines and darken in the contour lines of the seashell and say that your drawing is finished.
 If you are interested in realism drawing, you will want to add the values of the subject to give your drawing depth.

 Start by lightly shading in the darkest values of the shell with your 2H graphite pencil.
 Outline any contour lines that you see inside the shell.
-Start erasing any grid lines that you will not be using with your Factis Eraser Black eraser (Amazon affiliate link)
+Start erasing any grid lines you will not use with your Factis Eraser Black eraser.

 At this point, you only want to focus on the darkest areas of the shell.
 By using your 2H pencil, you will be able to start adding value but not making it too dark.
 This is just the first step.
 You will be adding many layers of graphite to create a smooth value change from light to dark.

 Before drawing the value of the darkest areas of the seashell, use your kneaded eraser and gently tap on the contour lines.
-Tapping with the kneaded eraser will lighten the line by removing graphite off of the drawing surface.
-Doing so will allow you to be able to blend in the graphite and not have the contour line of the seashell darker than the values of the seashell.
+Tapping with the kneaded eraser will lighten the line by removing graphite from the drawing surface.
+Doing so will allow you to blend in the graphite and not have the seashell’s contour line darker than the seashell’s values.

 Contour lines around a subject are used for a cartoon style drawing.